benjamins1995/herolo-weather-task/README.md

 # weather react app

-Herolo Home Assignment - Weather. forecasting application
+Herolo Home Assignment - Weather forecasting application

 - Search for weather forecast for any city you choose
 - Option to add or remove a selected city from the favorites